mesqueeb/SwiftVsTypeScript/pages/functions.md

 print(result)
 ```

-See [asyncAwait](/asyncAwait.md) for more details on async functions.
+See [Async Await](/asyncAwait.md) for more details on async functions.

 ## Arrow functions (closures)